ex16x41/bugbounty/README.md

-# 404 no such bucket
+# 404 no such bucket to subdomain takeover

 developer delete s3 bucket but not delete cname pointing to that s3 bucket